Introduction

 - Fasten the plates using bolts or screws, ensuring they are evenly spaced.

-- Installing Cross-Bracing: Adding cross-bracing between joists can distribute loads more evenly and reduce deflection.
-This method is particularly effective in areas subject to dynamic loads.
+- Installing Cross-Bracing: Adding cross-bracing between joists can help distribute loads more evenly and reduce deflection, particularly in areas subject to dynamic loads.

 - Install cross-bracing at regular intervals between joists.